cmd-master/iml-enron-fraudcase/README.md

     Count of POI:  18

 ## 1.3.
 Outlier Removal
 I made a scatter plot with salary and bonus in my axis to see any outliers in the dataset.
 Upon investigation, I discovered that *TOTAL* is included in the dataset, which is an outlier.
 In addition, I am seeing *THE TRAVEL AGENCY IN THE PARK* as another entry.
-Since we are developing a *Person* of Interest detector, we remove this non-person entry.
+Since we are developing a *Person* of of Interest detector, we remove this non-person entry.

 ```python